AnnikaNoren/dsc-capstone-project-v2-online-ds-pt-071519/README.md

 - coffee_country_plot.png is my country map
 - coffee_xgb.png is my feature importance graph from the XGBoost model
 - dash_test.py is my Dash app with interactive visuals
+- DASH.png, coffee_price4.png are screen shot photos
+- class_accuracy.png and mpl_accuracy.png are screen shot photos of the accuracy graphs from MLP

 ## My Additional Resources
 Here is a link to my blog which describes my project journey:  https://annikanoren.blogspot.com/2020/05/using-data-science-to-find-my-perfect.html

-Here is a link to my youtube business presentation: https://www.youtube.com/watch?v=-ULFdzGPJWM&feature=youtu.be
+And a link to my youtube business presentation: https://www.youtube.com/watch?v=-ULFdzGPJWM&feature=youtu.be

 ## Libraries